What Is A MIAM?

 There are certain cases that are exempt from this requirement and in some circumstances a MIAM will not be appropriate (e.g. if you need to make an emergency application).
 Your Solicitor will be able to advise you.

-If proceedings are issued the Court will ask at the first Hearing whether Mediation has been considered by the parties and in some instances the Court proceedings may be put on hold for Mediation to take place.
+If proceedings are issued the Court will ask at the first Hearing whether Mediation has been considered by the parties.
+In some instances the Court proceedings may be put on hold for Mediation to take place.

 Why were Mediation Assessments (MIAMS) introduced?